-George and Mary walk past their future house, when it’s still empty and in disrepair:
+George and Mary walk past their future house when it’s abandoned and throw rocks at the windows.

 Bedford Falls was a huge set built on the RKO Ranch in Encino, California.
 It took two months of construction and was one of the longest sets ever created for a movie.
 It ran 3 city blocks with 75 stores and buildings and covered 4 acres.

 They transplanted 20 full-grown oak trees into the town to make it look like it had been there much longer than it had.

 The remains of Bedford Falls on the RKO ranch were razed in the mid-1950s.
 There are only two surviving locations–the swimming pool in Beverly Hills High School and the Martini house in La Cañada Flintridge, California.